Patent Retrieval: A Literature Review: Patent Retrieval Methods

 In other datasets such as CLEF-IP 2012/2013 collections, relevant documents were collected from novelty breaking citations found in examiners' search reports, therefore, these datasets are appropriate for the patentability and invalidity search tasks.
 Though invalidity search requires non-patent literature as well.

-Standard IR as well as PR-specific evaluation measures are generally used to evaluate PR systems including: \begin{enumerate} \item Precision ({\it P}) and Recall ({\it R}) at top-{\it K} ranks (e.g., {\it K}=\{1, 5, 10, 50, 100, 1000\}). \item Mean Average Precision (MAP) \cite{baeza1999modern} which generally favors early retrieval of relevant documents with less focus on recall. \item Normalized Discounted Cumulative Gain (nDCG) \cite{jarvelin2002cumulated} which favors not only early retrieval of relevant documents but also the respective ranking quality of these documents. \item Patent Retrieval Evaluation Score (PRES) \cite{magdy2010pres} which was proposed specifically for recall-oriented tasks such as PR.
+Standard information retrieval as well as patent retrieval specific evaluation measures are generally used to evaluate patent retrieval systems including: \begin{enumerate} \item Precision ({\it P}) and Recall ({\it R}) at top-{\it K} ranks (e.g., {\it K}=\{1, 5, 10, 50, 100, 1000\}). \item Mean Average Precision (MAP) \cite{baeza1999modern} which generally favors early retrieval of relevant documents with less focus on recall. \item Normalized Discounted Cumulative Gain (nDCG) \cite{jarvelin2002cumulated} which favors not only early retrieval of relevant documents but also the respective ranking quality of these documents. \item Patent Retrieval Evaluation Score (PRES) \cite{magdy2010pres} which was proposed specifically for recall-oriented tasks such as PR.
 PRES focuses on the overall system recall as well as user's review effort which can be estimated from the rankings at which relevant documents are retrieved. \end{enumerate}